suzpaylor/Package_Installer_Exercise/README.md

 ## Tests in console

-Started by successfuly testing valid input in the console.
+Started by testing PackageInstaller function in the console.

 <img src="./consoleTest1.GIF">